-This post is part of our Primer on Optogenetics and was contributed by guest blogger Derek Simon.
+This post was contributed by guest blogger Derek Simon.

 The surgeries and standard molecular neuroscience validation experiments we discussed last week are only half of the battle when using optogentics to answer a research question.
 The flip side of the optogenetics coin is materials science-based.
 Light is delivered to your opsin through a small piece of fiber optic cable implanted into the animal’s skull (right).
 The fiber optic cable is threaded through—and fixed to—an optical insulator called a ferrule (below).
 The fiber optic cable/ferrule is inserted into the target brain region using stereotaxic surgery and cemented to the animal’s skull using dental cement (a similar procedure as implanting a guide cannula).
 A fiber optic patch cable is then connected from laser to ferrule to deliver light pulses to the target brain region.

 Thankfully, due to their prominence, the preparation of the fiber optics is probably the least difficult portion of optogenetics (though it does require a significant amount of equipment, most of which is relatively cheap).
 Several protocols have been written outlining the different steps and materials required for each [1, 2].
-This protocol (written by scientists in the Bonci lab) provides, in exquisite detail, the various steps required to produce your fiber optic implant.
+This protocol provides, in exquisite detail, the various steps required to produce your fiber optic implant.
 Companies such as Thor Labs and Precision Fiber Products that specialize in fiber optics have become go-to providers of materials needed for optogenetics.

 There are several important considerations with fabrication of the fiber optics needed for optogenetics.
 First, the length of the fiber optic for the implant depends on the dorsal/ventral location of your region of stimulation (the z-axis bregma coordinate).
 Because the light that is emitted from the end of the fiber optic implant scatters a great deal once it enters tissue, placement above the site of stimulation guarantees that the majority of the opsins will receive sufficient quantities of photons to become activated.
 Light is able to penetrate brain tissue a short distance so ideal implant placement should be about 0.4-0.5mm above the site of your stimulation.